Computationally Efficient Learning of Statistical Manifolds: Conclusions

+In this paper, we propose a new approximation method for statistical manifold learning with consistent distance estimators.
+Based on i.i.d. samples drawn from two probability distributions and a reference distribution, Hellinger and total variation distance estimator are constructed via a data-dependent partition technique.
+The estimators are proved to be strongly consistent and could be linked to the \(L_2\) and \(L_1\) norm where the vectors are built from empirical probabilities.
+In doing so, rather than computing all pairwise Hellinger or total variation distances, k-d trees and Annoy can be used to reduce computational time.

 We also explore the electricity usage patterns of different time periods and households in the Irish smart meter dataset.
-In this case, the elements of the manifold in question are probability distributions.
-Here we propose a solution that exploits the connection between the Hellinger and Total Variation Metric used to describe the distance between discrete probability distributions and the L2 and L1 norm where the vectors are values of probability mass functions.
-In doing so, rather than compute all pairwise Hellinger or Total Variation distances, k-d trees and Annoy can be used to reduce computational time.
+In this case, the elements of the manifold in question are probability distributions of different time periods of a single household or different households.
 Once again, we show that ANN techniques can be used within manifold learning to save computation time and memory without having a severe impact on the quality of the low-dimensional representations.
-For the particular dataset, Isomap together with k-d trees gives the best tradeoff between embedding quality and computational time, while Annoy breaks down for one example that is particularly high-dimensional.
+For this particular dataset, ISOMAP or UMAP together with k-d trees gives the best tradeoff between embedding quality and computational time, while Annoy breaks down for one example that is particularly high-dimensional.
 Using the highest density region plots, we show how the techniques developed can successfully identify both typical and anomalous times of week and households.

 There are several open questions to be explored.
 The first involves the selection of tuning parameters for the approximate nearest neighbor algorithm.
-The optimal choice may depend on a number of considerations, for instance, if manifold learning is used to detect anomalies in an online fashion, then the tuning parameters may be constrained in a way that approximate nearest neighbors are found within a certain time frame ( \hyperlink{ref-Talagala2020-ck}{Talagala et al. 2020}).
-Alternatively, tuning parameters may be selected so that a maximal level of embedding quality is achieved, where embedding quality is measured using one of the metrics we discussed in Section \ref{qualitymeasure}.
+The optimal choice may depend on a number of considerations; for instance, if manifold learning is used to detect anomalies in an online fashion, then the tuning parameters may be constrained in a way that approximate nearest neighbors are found within a certain time frame \citep{Talagala2020-ck}.
+Alternatively, tuning parameters may be selected so that a maximal level of embedding quality is achieved, where embedding quality is measured using one of the metrics we discuss in the online supplementary document.